nsRocks10/quake_finder/README.md

 This RoR test project reads a csv file containing earthquakes data and returns a list of eathquakes that affected your city.

 How to run the project:
-1. Download n unzip the folder and go to the project folder in the terminal
+1. Download or clone the folder locally and go to the project folder in the terminal
 2. In the command line type the following cmds rake db:migrate rake db:seed